 You’ll tour some of Oman’s highlights on this trip, including an enormous mosque, a bustling souk, and Muscat old town.
 The first stop is the Grand Mosque.
 Outside, it’s completely white, but on the inside, it’s filled with intricate murals and big crystal chandeliers.
 A single Persian carpet covers the 4,000-square-metre floor, making it one of the largest ever made.
 Next, you’ll have an hour’s haggling time at the Muttrah Souk.
 This indoor marketplace is the oldest in Muscat and its stalls are packed with colourful jewellery, pottery and spices.
 After you’ve picked up some souvenirs, you’ll head off to the Bait Al Zubair Museum for an insight into Omani heritage, before a tour of Muscat old town.
 Two enormous forts and the Al Alam Palace dominate the skyline here.
 The latter is the official residence of His Majesty, Sultan Qaboos.

-From mosques to markets, you’ll see some of Muscat’s best bits on this full-day tour – so don’t forget the camera.
-Your first photo stop will be the Grand Mosque, which is one of the largest in the world.
-From the mosque, you’ll be taken to the Barkha Fish Market, where you can watch locals haggle for the catch of the day.
-Next, you’ll stop off at the Al Thowarah hot springs, right before arriving at the Nakhal Fort.
-This enormous castle sits on a rocky outcrop and is surrounded by palm trees.
-Time it right, and you might even get to see the noisy goat market that takes place here each week.
-You’ll be served a buffet lunch at the Al Nakhal resort before heading back to the ship.
+From a mosque to a market, you’ll see some of Muscat’s best bits on this full-day tour.
+Your first stop will be one of the world’s largest mosques, called the Grand Mosque.
+Inside, it’s really elaborate – one single handmade Persian carpet covers the entire floor space of the huge prayer room, while massive crystal chandeliers hang from the ceiling.
+From the tranquillity of the mosque, you’ll be taken to the Barkha Fish Market, where locals haggle for the catch of the day.
+Next, you’ll stop off at the Al Thowarah hot springs and the Nakhl Fort, an enormous castle that sits on a rocky outcrop surrounded by palm trees.
+Then a buffet lunch is served at the Al Nakhal resort before heading back to the ship.